 Issuing the Appropriate Audit Opinion

-If cybersecurity risks cast significant doubt on an organization’s survival, the auditor must determine the correct reporting response.
+If an actual cybersecurity risk event has cast significant doubt on an organization’s survival, the auditor must determine the correct reporting response.

-A cybersecurity specialist, as expert advice for financial auditors, acts as a technical bridge by translating security vulnerabilities into tangible risks that impact the organization's going concern.
+Cybersecurity Specialists (professionals with CISA and CISSP credentials), as expert advice for financial auditors, acts as a technical bridge by working alongside the auditors to assess the consequential impact of a security or data breach on the organization's going concern.

-By working with IT auditors to establish a Disaster Recovery Plan, the organization ensures that backups are immutable and off-network.
+By working with your CIO or IT departments to establish a Disaster Recovery Plan (DRP), the organization ensures that backups are immutable and off network.
 This strategy prevents temporary business interruptions from escalating into permanent shutdowns.